-The Company's NiFaxshare product line combines the Company's ADR technologies with conventional incoming facsimile routing technologies to provide economical and practical "faxmail" solutions.
+The Company markets the NiFaxshare product line, which combines its ADR technologies with conventional incoming facsimile routing technologies to provide economical and practical "faxmail" solutions.
 The Company markets its NiFaxshare products to large end users, such as the Bank of Montreal, Capital Cities-ABC, and J. P. Morgan Private Banking, as well as a network of VARs.
-QuickFrame is an advanced page segmentation system that separates the scanned image of a document into isolated regions and classifies the kinds of of each region and can produce "cut-out" images of isolated regions to facilitate processing.
+QuickFrame is an advanced page segmentation system that separates the scanned image of a document into isolated regions and classifies the kinds of information contained in the region.
+The system outputs the coordinates and type of each region and can produce "cut-out" images of isolated regions for easier processing.
+The QuickFrame system is designed for document image segmentation.